IIT-EnergySystemModels/openTEPES/doc/design/AC_OPF_Prototype_Results.md

 for.
 The 138 kV lines generate charging reactive, voltages sit against the 1.05 ceiling either way, and without the reactors that surplus had to be absorbed by generators at a cost.

-**These numbers do not restate sections 13 and 14, and are not comparable with them.** The `RTS_SOC24` case those sections used was not kept, and this window is not it: the rebuild gives 8.4499 MEUR and 4 loose branches where they record 15.3720 and 9 of 120, on what should be the same 24 hours of the same case.
-Something else differs between the two and has not been identified.
-The old figures are therefore withdrawn rather than replaced, and a like-for-like restatement needs the original case definition recovered first.
+The old figures of sections 13 and 14 were never reproduced.
+The `RTS_SOC24` case they used was not kept, and a rebuilt 24 hour window gives 8.4499 MEUR and 4 loose branches where they recorded 15.3720 and 9 of 120, on what should be the same hours of the same case.
+What differs has not been identified.
+Those sections have since been **re-derived from scratch** on a case whose definition is written down, rather than restated, and the old numbers are gone rather than corrected.

 ## 14.2 The four formulations, compared fairly